 Observing the enchanting pink flamingos in Dubai is undoubtedly one of the top free activities in the city.
 The best part is that you can enjoy this mesmerising experience without spending a penny.
 These graceful birds can be easily spotted near Ras Al Khor Road in Dubai, where they thrive in abundance.
 Beyond the marvel of the flamingos, the sanctuary itself offers a peaceful escape from the city’s hustle and bustle.

 Surrounded by mangroves and serene waters, it’s an excellent spot to reconnect with nature and take a break from the urban landscape.
 For a closer encounter, visit the Ras Al Khor wildlife sanctuary, which offers free entry.
 Inside, you’ll find hiding huts equipped with binoculars, allowing you to get a closer look at these beautiful creatures.
-This budget-friendly activity is perfect for families with kids and ranks among the best free things to do in Dubai!
+This budget-friendly activity is perfect for families with kids, and if you’re planning a day out together, you might also enjoy exploring things to do in Dubai for families, including top beaches.

 Insider Tips